bhy304/bhy304.github.io/_posts/2014-05-22-readability-post.md

 ---
 layout: post
 title: "Testing Readability with a Bunch of Text"
-tags: [sample post, readability, test, intro]
+tags:
+  - test
+  - tags
 comments: true
 ---